Top 5 Social Sustainability Examples You Need To Know

 Poverty Alleviation

 This is imperative to reduce economic inequality and improve the quality of life for those living in impoverished conditions.
-The United Nations has officially recognised this urgency by designating it as one of its Sustainable Development Goals—a testament to how vital eliminating poverty is to our global sustainability quest.
+The United Nations has officially recognized this urgency by designating it as one of its Sustainable Development Goals—a testament to how vital eliminating poverty is to our global sustainability quest.

 Groups like The Organization for Poverty Alleviation and Development (OPAD) provide a beacon of light to the world with their social sustainability initiatives.
 For instance, its most recent project in Zambia managed to benefit thousands of people who were on the brink of poverty due to drought-like conditions in their region.
-Similarly, this study demonstrates how NGOs can help create supplier development programmes that enhance global social sustainability within supply chains.
+Similarly, this study demonstrates how NGOs can help create supplier development programs that enhance global social sustainability within supply chains.

 Childcare